KhaledHamouda/myReads-react-app/starter/README.md

 - Open http://localhost:3000 to view it in your browser.
 - build the app for production with `npm build`.

+## Prerequisites

+- you just have to installing node.js which comes with npm (node package manager).
+- background with react app development.

 ## What You're Getting

 ```bash